easolhq/easolhq.github.io/docs/reference/objects/package/step.md

 Integer
 {: .label .fs-1 }

-This is the package adult count.
+If the package step requires a specific guest count equal to the package adult count, then it will return the package adult count.

+If we don't require the guest count to equal the package adult count, then it will return infinity.